Research, Customer Interviews, Usability testing, Cross-team brainstorming, Wireframes, Prototyping, UI/UX Design, Animation

 - TESTING PARTICIPANT

-When paying your mobile phone bill it was difficult to understand the breakdown of your charges, hidden fees, and if you were paying more or less than last month.
+When paying your mobile phone bill, it was difficult to understand the breakdown of your charges, hidden fees, and whether you were paying more or less than last month.
+We wanted customers to understand their bill better, build trust with them, and reduce calls to customer care,difficult to understand the breakdown of your charges, hidden fees, and if you were paying more or less than last month.
 We wanted customers to understand their bill better, build trust with them, and reduce calls to customer care,build trust with them, and reduce calls to customer care which cost the company nearly $160m annually.

 We recruited 12 current T-Mobile customers and had our participants walk through the process of viewing and paying their bill, asking for their opinion on their experience along the way.